Koditake/AssortedNotes/Hash table/How to make a good Hash Table.md

 **1. What is Collision?**

 **Collision** is where a hash sequence is the same for more than one hash node; when retrieving data, this is not acceptable to pull two buckets from a single hash.

-There are a few ways to handle collision.
+There are a few ways to handle collisions, but primarily they can be grouped into:
----

 * ***Separate chaining***: This worked using more than one hash functions to compute several hashes for one value.
 One hash is chosen as the bucket's top-level hash, and each following value(s) have a hash when there are several values for on top-level hash.